Aurora Cannabis Stock Plunges 18% After Q4 Earnings Call

 Net revenue for consumer cannabis in the recreational market was CA$35.3 million ($26.7 million) dropping 9% from the previous quarter.
 Medical cannabis net revenue was $32.2 million ($24.2 million), a 4% increase from the prior quarter, attributed to an overall market growth in Canada and Europe.

 The company offered guidance for the first quarter of the following fiscal year.
-Net revenue is expected to be between CA$60 million and CA$64 million, compared to CA$67.5 million in Q4 2020, and will be composed exclusively from cannabis net revenue.
+Net revenue is expected to be between CA$60 million and CA$64 million, compared to CA$67.5 million in the fourth quarter of 2020, and will be composed exclusively from cannabis net revenue.

-Company expects to achieve positive Adjusted EBITDA in Q2 2021.
+The company expects to achieve positive Adjusted EBITDA in the second quarter of 2021.

 Lead image by Ilona Szentivanyi.
 Copyright: Benzinga.